axeluhl/eBox/README.md

 As an owner of a photovoltaic (PV) solar generator with a Kostal Plenticore 8.5 inverter and a BYD battery I recently participated in the SAP Charge@Home program and ordered a plugin hybrid electric vehicle (PHEV).
 After some hassle with the wallbox ordering and installation process (see also related JAM articles) I finally have a set-up that allows me to play with logging, charting, controlling and automating things.

 One recent goal was controlling the wallbox's power output based on PV output and home battery state.
+Furthermore, I wanted to block home battery discharging in case the wallbox power exceeds a certain threshold because then, over time, home battery wear and losses would be greater than desirable.
 I've played with a bit of Bash and Python scripting to come up with a first solution that provides some utility to me.
 I'm sharing it here for anyone to use, copy, augment, extend and improve.
 No warranty, no nothing.
 You brick your eBox or you BBQ your inverter...?
 Don't blame me.

 My set-up consists of an InfluxDB to which I'm logging my Kostal inverter's Modbus values every five seconds, triggered by a cron job that runs every minute and repeats twelve times, every five seconds.
 The crontab line could look something like this: